bakayolo/proxless/README.md

 Proxless looks for the services in the cluster that have a specific annotation and scale up and down their associated deployment.

-_Note: in order for proxless to be fully high available, all the replicas need to sync up the `lastUsed` time for each request.
+_Note: in order for proxless to be fully high available, all the replicas need to sync up the `lastUsed` time for each request between each other.
 In order to achieve that, a non persistent standalone redis is needed.
 This configuration is fully optional and provided in the helm chart._

 Check the [documentation](docs) for more information.